-It’s the worst when you’re reversing out of your garage and the kids are screaming, your junk is blocking part of your view and you just can’t see what’s behind you!
+It’s the worst when you’re reversing out of your garage, the kids are screaming, and junk is blocking part of your view!

-Here are four ways to integrate a backup camera and monitor into your vehicle.
+4 ways to integrate a camera and monitor into a vehicle.

 Typically with a factory monitor, you will need an interface to integrate the camera into a factory monitor as well as the camera.
-Some, like select Dodge and Toyota vehicles, have the ability to add a factory-specific camera that doesn’t need an interface, which saves you money.
+Some vehicles have the ability to add a factory-specific camera that doesn’t need an interface, which saves you money.

-Some vehicles have features made into the rearview mirror or factory radios that can’t be integrated with or removed.
-In that case, it is possible to add a stand alone monitor usually 3.5″-10″ in size, as well as the camera itself.
-Technology has come a long way lately, giving us the ability to have a camera displayed on your Android smartphone that triggers automatically when the car is shifted to reverse.
-How sweet it that?
+Some vehicles have features made into the rear-view mirror or factory radios that can’t be integrated with or removed.
+In that case, we can add a stand-alone monitor.
+Usually 3.5″-10″ in size, as well as the camera itself.
+Technology has come a long way lately, giving us the ability to have a camera displayed on your smartphone.
+It triggers automatically when you shift the vehicle to reverse.
+How convenient is that?

 Rearview mirrors have previously had a standard mirror mount across the major brands.
 For most vehicles, it’s as easy as removing the old mirror and replacing it with a high-quality mirror with a small monitor on the driver’s side.
-Some vehicles will need spacers or adapters in addition to the mirror, depending on the factory mount.
+Some vehicles will need spacers or adapters in addition to the mirror.
 If this option is available to you, there is an upgraded model in stock that will add touchscreen navigation as well as Bluetooth for hands-free phone calls.

 Cartronics provides backup camera and monitor installation in the Middle Tennessee area.
-Stop by today to speak with one of our professionals about which option is best for you!
+Stop by today to speak with one of our professionals about which backup camera is best for you!
 We do dash camera installation, too!